Medical expert of the article

 The clinical picture and severity of the condition depend on the leading type of lesion and localization.

-In the first days of life, the nosological diagnosis of CNS lesions is often difficult, since clinical neurologic manifestations are similar in different pathological states, and no additional information is available.
-For this reason, the setting of a syndromological diagnosis (for example, hyperexcitability syndrome, oppression syndrome, etc.) is permissible, which should be further clarified in the course of obtaining anamnestic, clinical and laboratory data.
+In the first days of life, nosological diagnostics of CNS lesions is often difficult, since clinical neurological manifestations in various pathological conditions are similar, and additional information is lacking.
+For this reason, a syndromological diagnosis is acceptable (for example, hyperexcitability syndrome, depression syndrome, etc.), which should be further clarified upon receipt of anamnestic, clinical and laboratory research data.

 Criteria for the diagnosis of hypoxic lesions of the central nervous system

-The principles of the diagnosis of perinatal CNS lesions in newborns should be based on data:
+The principles of constructing a diagnosis of perinatal CNS lesions in newborns should be based on the following data:

 - anamnesis;